AANA Board Approves Statement on Titles and Descriptors for CRNAs

 The role of dexmedetomidine in removing

-and noninterference with respiratory drive, experts agreed; but it still is not the hands-down top choice among the variety of options available.
-For one, they noted, it can lead to unfavorable hemodynamic effects;
+properties, and noninterference with respiratory drive, experts agreed; but it still is not the hands-down top choice among the variety of options available.
+For one, they noted, it can lead to unfavorable hemodynamic

-and dexmedetomidine also is much more expensive than benzodiazepines or propofol in this setting.
-Some of that cost disadvantage is offset, however, by the daily savings achieved by cutting the amount of time patients
+effects; and dexmedetomidine also is much more expensive than benzodiazepines or propofol in this setting.
+Some of that cost disadvantage is offset, however, by the daily savings achieved by cutting the amount

-are ventilated and housed in the ICU.
-At the same time, while research has suggested that dexmedetomidine outperforms benzodiazepines for extubating ICU patients, there is also evidence that propofol accelerates
+of time patients are ventilated and housed in the ICU.
+At the same time, while research has suggested that dexmedetomidine outperforms benzodiazepines for extubating ICU patients, there is also evidence that

-the process compared to dexmedetomidine — although both have been associated with more ventilator-associated risks than benzodiazepines.
-Considering the mixed results, "is dexmedetomidine the silver bullet
+propofol accelerates the process compared to dexmedetomidine — although both have been associated with more ventilator-associated risks than benzodiazepines.
+Considering the mixed results, "is dexmedetomidine

-to facilitate extubation?" wonders Gilles Fraser, PharmD, a critical care pharmacist at the Maine Medical Center in Portland.
+the silver bullet to facilitate extubation?" wonders Gilles Fraser, PharmD, a critical care pharmacist at the Maine Medical Center in Portland.
 "We use it all the time, but we don't have any firm data."
-He stresses that care decisions
+He stresses

 From "Is Dexmedetomidine a Silver Bullet for Ventilator Weaning?"